How Are Assets Divided Between Cohabiting Couples

 Anyone can tell you that this does not sound fair.
 However, the problem cannot be resolved under traditional family law.
 Most family lawyers would typically shy away from this type of case, but a lawyer who has approached these situations in the past may be able to obtain a more favorable, fair resolution.

 As our office has encountered more of these situations, I am increasingly of the opinion that there are legal remedies available for these types of cases which are a hybrid between a family law case and a civil litigation case.
 There may be a cause of action for breach of contract, a partnership dissolution or something else of that sort depending on the specifics of the situation.
 As a result there are things that can be done to ensure a more fair and just division of the assets of the relationship.

-With that in mind, I would encourage anybody who has or is facing these types of problems to contact our office for a free consultation at 972-937-1616.
+With that in mind, I would encourage anybody who has or is facing these types of problems to contact our office at 972-937-1616.
 We have handled these types of cases before and are willing to address the complex issues that these situations present.